BonanzaExtreme/IA-project/README.md

 The dataset was used in our homepage which displayed all exercises from the dataset.

-The type of recommendation algorithm used was "content-based filtering".
+The type of recommendation method used was "content-based filtering".
 Content-based filtering recommends items to users based on the attributes or characteristics of the items and the preferences or profiles of the users. unlike collaborative filtering, content-based filtering does not rely on other user's profile to make recommendations.
 This method relies solely on the content (e.g., descriptions, features) of the items to make recommendations